yatish27/linkedin-scraper/README.md

 	profile.certifications      # Array of certifications

-For current and past comapnies it also provides the details of the companies like comapny size, industry, address, etc
+For current and past companies it also provides the details of the companies like company size, industry, address, etc

     profile.current_companies